 What is Technology Education?

 Technology Education is an integrated, experienced-based instructional program designed to prepare a population that is knowledgeable about technology – its evolution, systems, techniques, uses and social and cultural significance.
-It results in the application of mathematics and science concepts to solve practical problems and extend human capabilities.
+It results in the application of mathematics and science concepts to develop solutions to practical problems and extend human capabilities.

 What are the expectations for students in Technology Education programs?

-Technology education is an essential component of a comprehensive and experience-based science, technology, engineering and mathematics (STEM) curriculum.
-It develops technological literacy amongst students by demonstrating how mathematics and science is applied to the process of engineering design.
+Technology education is an essential component of a comprehensive and experience-based science, technology, engineering, and mathematics (STEM) program.
+It develops technological literacy among students by demonstrating how mathematics and science is applied to the process of engineering design.
 Technology education programs were among the first to demonstrate an integrated approach to STEM instruction.
-Interdisciplinary teams of teachers train and work together for cross curriculum planning and integrated delivery of instruction.
-Technology education is taught using a collaborative approach in which groups of students interact with teachers of mathematics, science, social studies, language arts, technology, and other disciplines.
-Real-world challenges, laboratory activities, and computer-assisted instruction are used to provide students with hands-on and authentic learning experiences.
+Interdisciplinary teams of teachers train and work together for cross curriculum planning and integrated facilitation of instruction.
+Technology education is taught using a collaborative approach in which teams of students interact with teachers of mathematics, science, computer science, art, social studies, English Language Arts, and other disciplines to develop solutions to real-world problems and engage in authentic learning experiences.